 - The one support person that remains will be the same individual throughout the entire hospital stay.

 - Hospitalized patients waiting to give birth may have one support person or caregiver in a 24-hour period.

 Only one asymptomatic caregiver or support person is allowed to accompany emergency patients if needed.

 No visitors will be allowed to enter through the Emergency Department unless they are accompanying an emergency patient.

 - No visitors will be allowed in rooms of patients who have tested positive for COVID-19 or who are being tested for COVID-19, except for:

 - End-of-life patients – see above inclusions, but limit visits to an hour and no overnight stays.

-- Obstetric patients – will be permitted one asymptomatic support person and a doula.
-After delivery the support person may remain at the patient’s bedside and the second must leave.
+- Obstetric patients – will be permitted two asymptomatic support persons.
+After delivery one support person may remain at the patient’s bedside and the second must leave.

-- Visitors to COVID positive or PUI patients are required to wear full PPE when in the patient’s room.
-The unit’s nursing staff will provide instruction on donning and doffing the full PPE.
+- Visitors to COVID positive or suspected COVID positive patients are required to wear full personal protective equipment (PPE) when in the patient’s room.
+The unit’s nursing staff will provide instruction on putting on and taking off the PPE.
 Remove the PPE when leaving the room, perform hand hygiene and then directly exit the hospital.

-- All patients and caregivers/support people will be screened for symptoms.
+- All patients and caregivers or support people will be screened for symptoms.

 - No siblings of any age will be allowed in the clinic unless they have an appointment themselves.